philwinkle/Philwinkle_DeadlockRetry/readme.md

 Philwinkle_DeadlockRetry
 ========================

 Retries upon detected deadlock.
-Provides configuration panel support for enabling module and setting various options like # of retries and how long to space the retries out (using Exponential Backoff strategy).
+Provides configuration panel support for enabling module and setting various options like # of retries and how long to space the retries out (using [Exponential Backoff strategy][http://en.wikipedia.org/wiki/Exponential_backoff]).

 Configuration panel options are located in System > Configuration > System.